Danail-Irinkov/vue-storefront/docs/guide/basics/contributing.md

 7. Test your changes!
 Run your changes against any existing tests and create new ones when needed.
 Make sure your changes don’t break the existing project.
 Make sure that your branch is passing the Travis CI build.

 8. If you have found a potential security vulnerability, please do not report it on the public issue tracker.
-Instead, send it to us at [contributors@vuestorefront.io](mailto:contributors@vuestorefront.io).
+Instead, send it to us at [support@procc.co](mailto:support@procc.co).
 We will work with you to verify and fix it as soon as possible.

 ## New features